Orville Mohler

-Orville Ernest Mohler (May 29, 1909 – November 26, 1949), sometimes referred to as Orv Mohler, was an American football and baseball player.
+Orville Ernest Mohler (May 29, 1909 – November 27, 1949), sometimes referred to as Orv Mohler, was an American football and baseball player.
 He grew up in Alhambra, California, and attended the University of Southern California (USC).
-His father was a second baseman in the Pacific Coast League.
-While attending USC, the younger Mohler was the student council president, played baseball and played at the quarterback position for the USC Trojans football team.
+At USC, Mohler was the student council president, shortstop for the USC Trojans baseball team, and quarterback for the USC Trojans football team.
 He led the 1931 USC Trojans football team to a national championship and a victory in the 1932 Rose Bowl, and, at the end of the 1931 season, he was selected by the Central Press Association as a second-team All-American fullback and by the Associated Press as a third-team All-American quarterback.
 In 1933, after graduating from USC, Mohler played professional baseball in the Pacific Coast League for the Mission Reds.
+Mohler was married on August 13, 1933 to Bernadine Olson.

+In 1927, Mohler became a United States Army Air Corps pilot.
+In 1943, with the rank of major, he was stationed at Wright Field near Dayton, Ohio.
+There he was "Chief of the Power Plant unit", which was tasked with testing aircraft engines.
+Mohler was also head coach of the 1943 Wright Field Kittyhawks football team.
+He died on November 27, 1949, in the crash of a North American B-25 Mitchell near Dixiana, Alabama.
+Mohler was buried at Forest Lawn Memorial Park in Glendale, California.
+He was the son of professional baseball player Kid Mohler (1870–1961).

-He was married in 1933 to Bernadine Olson.
-He died in the crash of an Air Force plane in 1949 and was posthumously inducted into the USC Hall of Fame in 1995.
-He was buried at the Forest Lawn Memorial Park in Glendale, California.
+Mohler was inducted into the USC Hall of Fame in 1995.